The psychologist trying to get more help for Hong Kong's suicidal, depressed youth

 The student is one of the many teens the 32-year-old has spoken with who have felt their calls for help being ignored.

-And their struggles with mental health disorders and suicidal thoughts were what convinced her to develop tools to assess their mental health.
+And their struggles with poor mental health and suicidal thoughts were what convinced her to develop tools that would make mental health more measurable, so that teens can get the right support.

 The support she gives to at-risk youth makes her one of Channel NewsAsia’s Champions for Change, a series marking the channel’s 20th anniversary this year by celebrating 20 individuals whose imagination, talents and efforts have uplifted communities across Asia.